tabularaza27/climatechange_ai/calls/innovation_grants.md

 ### Budget

-_Q: My project would require a budget greater than the maximum allowed (150K USD).
+_Q: My project would require a budget greater than the maximum allowed (USD 150K).
 What should I do?_<br>
 A: In order to distribute grants equitably and fund a larger number of projects, we will not allocate more than USD 150K to a single project.
 You should describe and apply to us for a USD 150K portion of your project, and apply for additional funding elsewhere.
 Make sure to describe this in your budget, including the additional funding sources you have secured or intend to apply to.

 _Q: My institution takes an overhead greater than 10% of the grant.
 Am I still eligible to apply?_<br>